 This course is designed to give students confidence in their ability to succeed in Internet courses.
 CIS 129 must be taken during the first week of classes in the student’s first semester prior to beginning any Moodle course for the first time.
 Upon completion of this course, students will receive access to their Internet courses.
 No access will be granted until a student successfully completes CIS 129.

-The Moodle Username is the student’s first and last name typed all in small letters with no spaces.
+The Moodle Username is the student’s first and last name typed all in lowercase letters with no spaces.

 The password is the Student Identification Number (SIN).
 A SIN is randomly generated by the College and can be found on the student’s course schedule.
-The SIN begins with the first letter of the first name capitalized followed by a hyphen (-), then the first letter of the last name (lowercase), and then the Student Identification Number.
+The SIN begins with the first letter of the first name capitalized followed by the first letter of the last name (lowercase), then a hyphen (-), and then the Student Identification Number.